mkutz/screenplay-workshop-parabank/README.md

 ### Part 3: Performing Tasks

+Welcome to part 3.

+→ Presentation at https://slides.com/mkutz/screenplay-design-pattern-course Performing Tasks

+Now that we have an [Actor], which has the [Ability] to [BrowseTheWeb].
+Thanks to that the [Actor] can perform simple actions by directly calling methods on the WebDriver.

+We do want to group these fine-grained actions, so our tests don't get too noisy.
+Instead of grouping the actions by pages –as Page Objects do– we will group them by meaningful __tasks__.

 OK, so now we are setup to create our first screenplay: the [LoginScreenplay].
 In order to do that, we need the [Actor] to be able to perform __tasks__, in this case a login.
 So let's create another method `perform` in our [Actor] class which takes an instance of the [Task] interface.